Skip to content

 Time_settings

-• timeline object called y2020 with a map-type parameter timestep_duration that defines the timeline the time series data in the model will need to use.
+• timeline entity called y2020 with a map-type parameter timestep_duration that defines the timeline the time series data in the model will need to use.
 It contains, in the first column, the name of each timestep (e.g. t0001 or 2022-01-01-01) and, in the second column, the length of the timestep in hours (e.g. 1.0).
 The timestep names here must match the timestep names in other time series like inflow or profile.
 Here all of the three options use the same full year timeline i.e. timesteps from t0001 to t8760 with a step size of one hour.

-• timeblockset objects called full-year, 2day and 5week.
+• timeblockset entities called full-year, 2day and 5week.
 Each of them need a map-type parameter block_duration to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps: (t0001, 8760) for the full-year and (t4001 and 48.0) for the 48h.
 The timeline is larger than the 48 hours, but this way the solver uses 48 hours specified.
 The 5week needs five starting points t2521, t4538, t5041, t7057 and t8233 with all having the length of 168.0

 • timeblockset needs to be connected to the timeline.
-This is done by adding the timeblockset__timeline relationships (full-year| y2020), (2day| y2020), (5weeks| y2020).
-From the relationship tree right-click on the timeblockset__timeline relationship class to 'Add relationships...'.
+This is done by adding the timeblockset__timeline entities (full-year| y2020), (2day| y2020), (5weeks| y2020).

 • a map-type parameter period_timeblockSet to define the timeblockset to be used by each period.
 Here each of the three use their timeblockSet to describe the same period p2020.
 The first column of the map has the period: p2020 and the second column the timeblockSet: full-year, 2day or 5week

-• an array-type parameter realized_periods to define the periods that are realised from the solve named by the object (the first column of an array is an index number starting with 0, the second column contains the period to be realized in the results: p2020 for all the solves here)
+• an array-type parameter realized_periods to define the periods that are realised from the solve named by the entity (the first column of an array is an index number starting with 0, the second column contains the period to be realized in the results: p2020 for all the solves here)

 • a parameter solve_mode, to be set to single_solve in these examples

-• Finally, a model object will define the solves to be included in a one model instance.
+• Finally, a model entity will define the solves to be included in a one model instance.
 They are defined in the array parameter solves.
 For these examples, the model name is flextool and for each solve the name of the solve should be given in the solves array (distinguished by the alternative): full-year-dispatch, 2day-dispatch or 5week-invest.

 Be careful when choosing datatypes!
 Maps need to be maps not arrays.
 (In the future, an update is coming to toolbox to ensure compliance.)